D\'{e}vissage for Waldhausen K-theory: Single Type D e vissage

-A d\'evissage theorem of single type is a statement that for certain Waldhausen pairs $(\C, \A)$ for which a d\'evissage--type condition is satisfied, the induced map $K(\A) \xrightarrow{\simeq} K(\C)$ is a homotopy equivalence.
+A d\'evissage theorem of single type is a statement asserting that for certain Waldhausen pairs $(\C, \A)$ satisfying a d\'evissage--type condition, the induced map $K(\A) \xrightarrow{\simeq} K(\C)$ is a homotopy equivalence.
 Combining our admissibility and d\'evissage conditions (see Definition \ref{admissible-def} and Definition \ref{devissage-cond-def}), we obtain our main d\'evissage theorem of this type.

 \begin{theorem}[Single Type D\'{e}vissage] Let $(\C, \A)$ be an admissible Waldhausen pair which satisfies the d\'{e}vissage condition.
 Then the inclusion $\A \hookrightarrow \C$ induces a homotopy equivalence $K(\A) \stackrel{\simeq}{\rightarrow} K(\C).$ \end{theorem} \begin{proof} Consider the following diagram